 The symbolism in the flag partnered by the image holds deep meaning.
 Basically, the “Don’t Tread on Me” phrase combined with the snake ready to strike is a warning.
 This tells people not to step on or take advantage of the Americans or they will strike.
 Unfortunately, it appears that different groups and individuals throughout the country, interpret the symbol to mean a whole lot of other things besides its original intent.

 You now can let her take her best shot and turn it into a ring for her.
 We can make a ring out of the 9mm shell of her best shot.
-Not only that, we will even customize the ring with her initials on the side!!
-Or you can leave it with the phrase "PEW" Not only that, she can see the firing mechanism dent where the pin fired off the round.
+Not only that, we will even customize the ring with her initials on the side and an option of setting a stone in the center bezel.
+See option in cart.

 This ring is complete customizable .925 Sterling silver, bezel set 9mm shell on top.
 Her initials built in to the side.